Mudtjn/NFT-Stake-App/README.md

 3. NftVault - Vault to  store all staked nfts.
 4. StakeToken - ERC20 contract to mint tokens.

+### Pausable contract
+1. The admin can pause the contract, which would not allow users to stake nfts, unstake nfts and claim rewards.
+2. However, users can withdraw their unstaked nfts.

 ### Build

 ```shell